top of page

 Imaging mass spectrometry for studying the metabolites of cancer metastasis

-Our lab has an ongoing collaboration with Dr. Laura Sanchez to use untargeted analysis of the metabolites being exchanged between the cells and the ovarian microenvironment with spatial distribution to identify and characterize when and how communication occurs during primary metastasis.
+Our lab has an ongoing collaboration with Dr. Laura Sanchez to use untargeted analysis of the metabolites with spatial distribution being exchanged between cancer cells and the ovarian microenvironment .
 The metastatic colonization of high grade serous cancers to the microenvironment of the ovary is likely governed by a series of chemical signals with spatial distribution that relate to both the ovary and the fallopian tube tumor cells.
 Matrix assisted laser desorption/ionization time of flight (MALDI-TOF) imaging mass spectrometry (IMS) is a technology capable of capturing spatial distribution of the molecular ions present in a sample.

 NCCIH R01 (Murphy/Burdette)